 The horrible truth about UTM grid lines on maps

-The hope would be if you look at a grid line, the distance between on the map is 1 km, and the distance between all grid lines is exact.
+The hope would be if you look at a UTM grid line, the distance between them on the map would be 1 km exactly .
 Right?
 Well, not so fast.

 It all boils down to earth being an ellipsoid and maps being two-dimensional.
-UTM grid lines get past the problem that the east-west distance between longitude lines gets shorter north to south.
-But that doesn't help avoid other problems.
+UTM grid lines get past the problem inherent in latitude-longitude measures, that being the east-west distance between longitude lines gets shorter north to south.
+But UTM grids create new problems for maps.

 Nowhere is this lie more evident than in the Canadian National Topographic System maps that you might have seen in some form or another, possibly as the backbone of official Canadian mapping systems.
-They identify sections of the country by sections 15 degrees latitude and 30 degrees longitude.
+They identify sections of the country in blocks 15 degrees latitude and 30 degrees longitude.
 They have then assigned names to each such section, so you may recognize a name such as 09B05 or similar to an area of British Columbia (that one being Sooke).
-The format is always the same sized rectangle, regardless of the curvature of the earth.
+The format is always the same-sized rectangle, regardless of the curvature of the earth.

-In any section this is likely a small amount, but if you lay out British Columbia in its entirety in the way of these sheets, it becomes an issue.
-To truly represent distances as they exist, the UTM grid lines can't be straight or uniformly distant.
+However, if you lay out British Columbia in its entirety in the way of these sheets, it becomes an issue.
+To truly represent distances on mapsheets as they exist on our ellipsoid planet, the UTM grid lines can't be straight or uniformly distant.
 They have to adjust to account for the curve.
-Or else a grid will for instance cross through a lake instead of run below it.

 We'll be perfecting this for some time to come, because in part we discovered a better system part-way through the process, and will have to backtrack on earlier attempts.